Strings and skyrmions on domain walls: Skyrmions

-It is convenient to visualize such a defect, imagining a target space position as a 3-dimensional vector, attached to each point of the domain wall plane, whose $x$, $y$ and $z$ components are $S^1$, $S^2$ and $S^3$ respectively.
+It is convenient to visualize such a defect, by imagining a target space position as a 3-dimensional vector attached to each point of the domain wall plane, and having its $x$, $y$ and $z$ components equal to $S^1$, $S^2$ and $S^3$, respectively.
 This representation becomes exact, when target space position represents a spin vector.
-Let us introduce spherical coordinates $(\theta,\psi)$ in target space and polar coordinates $(r,\phi)$ on the plane with $r = 0$ at the center of the defect.
-For spin systems investigated configurations include the simplest case, depicted on Figure \ref{hedgehog}, when vector in target space goes from the north pole in the center of the defect do the south pole at infinity, while its projection to the domain wall plain alway goes along the radius-vector.
-In a more complicated spiral case (Figure \ref{spiral}) projection of a target space vector to the plane winds around the center while $r$ increases.
+Let us introduce spherical coordinates $(\theta,\psi)$ in the target space, and polar coordinates $(r,\phi)$ on the plane with $r = 0$ at the centre of the defect.
+For spin systems, the investigated configurations include the simplest case depicted in Figure~\ref{hedgehog}.
+There, the vector in the target space goes from the north pole in the centre of the defect to the south pole at infinity.
+The projection of this vector on the domain wall plain always points along the radius-vector.
+In a more complicated spiral case (Figure~\ref{spiral}), the projection of a target space vector on the plane winds around the centre as the value of $r$ increases.